 Commercial Bank Money

 Banks also create their own money.
-This is in the form of deposits.
+This is in the form of deposits, denominated in a nation’s money of account.
 A deposit is a bank’s IOU to convert bank money into currency (government money) at a deposit holder’s request, either on demand or after some duration of time.
 Most definitions of money include checking accounts, sometimes called demand deposits.
 These are bank deposits that can be converted into government money whenever the account holder demands it.
 When we use EFTPOS to direct a bank to transfer funds from our account to the account of a business in exchange for goods and services, we are making use of deposit money.

 Banks are in a special relationship with government.
 They are required to convert deposits to government money in the form of hard currency (notes and coins) at par.
 In most countries, demand deposits are guaranteed through government provision of deposit insurance.
 It is possible for government to provide such a guarantee because of the central bank’s unlimited capacity to act as lender of last resort.
 Whenever banks find themselves short of currency, they can always borrow it from the central bank on terms specified by the central bank.